nipreps/qc-book/docs/auto-qc/iqms_intepretability.md

 #### Testing the model

-To estimate the final model accuracy, we test the model on the hold-out test data and compare it to training accuracy
+To estimate the final model accuracy, we test the model on the hold-out test data and compare it to training accuracy.

 ```{code-cell} python